Thameslink Programme: King's Cross Thameslink station

 King's Cross Thameslink station closed in 2007 with trains calling instead at St Pancras International using the new low-level platforms at the north end of that station.
-The Pentonville Road entrance of the old King's Cross Thameslink station remains open to provide pedestrian access to King's Cross St. Pancras tube station between 07:00 and 20:00 Mondays to Fridays.
+The Pentonville Road entrance of the old King's Cross Thameslink station remained open to provide pedestrian access to King's Cross St. Pancras tube station between 07:00 and 20:00 Mondays to Fridays until its closure on 23 March 2020 in response to the COVID-19 pandemic.

 London Bridge station

 London Bridge station has undergone a major transformation to accommodate Thameslink trains during the peak period and achieve many other benefits.
 Three terminus platforms and a through track have been closed and three new through platforms created, to allow all services going to Cannon Street and Charing Cross to stop at London Bridge, as well as additional services to Thameslink stations north of the Thames.
 A new station concourse has been built to improve circulation, and the adjacent bus station expanded.
 New retail facilities have been built into the existing western arcade, which has been re-opened and extended to link the Underground station and Joiner Street.